Black Hills Community Theatre

 Director: Dakota Morgan

-Friday February 14th at 7:00pm in the Studio Theater
+Friday February 14th at 7:00pm in the Studio Theater; Doors Open at 6:30pm

-Admission for this Un-Valentine's Day performance will be Pay What You Can
+Admission for this Un-Valentine's Day play reading will be Pay What You Can

-George, a professor at a small college, and his wife, Martha, have just returned home, drunk from a Saturday night party.
-Martha announces, amidst general profanity, that she has invited a young couple—an opportunistic new professor at the college and his shatteringly naïve new bride—to stop by for a nightcap.
+Edward Albee's classic American play centers on the relationship of George, a professor at a small college, and his wife, Martha.
+When the couple returns home, drunk from a Saturday night party, Martha announces that she has invited a young couple—an opportunistic new professor at the college and his shatteringly naïve new bride—to stop by for a nightcap.
 When they arrive the charade begins.
-The drinks flow and suddenly inhibitions melt.
 It becomes clear that Martha is determined to seduce the young professor, and George couldn't care less.
 But underneath the edgy banter, which is crossfired between both couples, lurks an undercurrent of tragedy and despair.
-George and Martha's inhuman bitterness toward one another is provoked by the enormous personal sadness that they have pledged to keep to themselves: a secret that has seemingly been the foundation for their relationship.
-In the end, the mystery in which the distressed George and Martha have taken refuge is exposed, once and for all revealing the degrading mess they have made of their lives.
+This production contains adult language and adult situations.

 The Discovery Series: